Chantek: Later years and death

 In 2013, Animal Planet aired a documentary about Chantek's life and experience.
-The show, a part of their A Wild Affair series, was titled "The Ape That Went to College."
+The show, a part of their A Wild Affair series, was titled The Ape That Went to College.
 His former caretaker Lyn would visit him, and he would still use signs especially when she was present.
 Although he never had soda, ice cream, cheeseburgers, or candy in 10 years, he asked for them in sign language.
 On August 7, 2017, Chantek died of heart disease at the age of 39.

 Chantek resided at Zoo Atlanta in one of their orangutan enclosures with a small group of other orangutans.
 He enjoyed painting, stringing beads, and constructing things.
-He was shy and quiet but attentively listened and was highly observant of his surroundings.
+He was shy and quiet but attentive and was highly observant of his surroundings.

 Intellect

 Chantek had a vocabulary of around 150 modified ASL signs, and he also understood spoken English.
 Chantek made and used tools and even understood the concepts of money and work-exchange.
 He possessed the spatial comprehension to direct a driving-route from the University of Tennessee at Chattanooga (UTC) to the closest Dairy Queen, and the mental comprehension to refer to events that happened years ago.
 He was a huge fan of the country basket at Dairy Queen and enjoyed many Dilly bars.
 He enjoyed creative projects and made paintings, necklaces, and music.

 Like children, Chantek preferred to use names rather than pronouns – as the reference is fixed – even when talking to a person.
 He even invented signs of his own (e.g. 'eye-drink' for contact lens solution, and 'Dave Missing Finger' for a special friend).
 He developed referential ability as early as most human children, and pointed to objects just like humans do.
 Chantek used adjectives to specify attributes, such as "orange dogs" when he referred to orangutans unfamiliar to him.

 Chantek also demonstrated self-awareness, by grooming himself in a mirror and by using signs in mental planning and deception.
 Rather than simply exhibiting conditioned responses, as critics of primate intellect contend, Chantek learned roles – and role reversals – in games like 'Simon Says'.
 Like many other orangutans who have demonstrated problem solving skills, Chantek exhibited certain intuitive and thinking character traits comparable to the rationality used in human engineering.
 His intellectual and linguistic abilities made some scientists, including Miles and Dawn Prince-Hughes, regard him as possessing personhood.

+Miles has said that Chantek asks questions, noting that he once inquired, "What is that?" while pointing at an especially bright moon.